Salvadoran Children of the Poor Education Foundation

 Nearly three decades later, the civil war has ended but the tension between the haves and have-nots remains.
 Most of the Connecticut-sized country is owned by a small, wealthy part of the population, leading many to live in practical slavery or risk their lives crossing the borders into more prosperous countries.
 About 25 percent of the country’s gross national product comes from monies sent back from laborers in the United States.

-While surfing the Internet one night in the spring of 2007, Maria Googled the school name to see if it still exists.
+While surfing the Internet one night in the spring of 2007, María googled the school name to see if it still exists.
 She was inspired to search in part because a friend had a sister who belonged to the Sisters of Charity.
-Maria’s search brought up the SCOPE Foundation, and she browsed through the site.
+María’s search brought up the SCOPE Foundation, and she browsed through the site.
 She decided to make a donation to SCOPE’s mission of providing monetary, spiritual and technological assistance to help Santa Luisa keep its doors open to form its students in Catholic values.
-After asking to be put on SCOPE’s mailing list, an e-mail exchange ensued with SCOPE president Matthew O’Rourke where she disclosed that she had attended Santa Luisa.
+After asking to be put on SCOPE’s mailing list, an e-mail exchange ensued with former SCOPE president Matthew O’Rourke where she disclosed that she had attended Santa Luisa.

 Santa Luisa Yard